The semi-simple theory of higher rank acylindricity

 We now turn our focus to property (NbC).
 As the following example demonstrates, we cannot deduce property (wNbC) in our full generality.
 However, it is unclear as to whether we can expect the property to hold up to taking the quotient by the amenable radical.
 We will examine certain conditions under which property (NbC) can be obtained.

 \begin{example} It is also not true that groups admitting acylindrical actions have (wNbC).
-Consider the following counter example: Let $p$ be an odd prime and define Here, the groups $\G_+= \<\g_i,i\in \N\>$ and $\G_-= \<\g_{-i},i\in \N\>$ are each isomorphic to $F_\8$, the free group on infinitely many generators and each commutes with the finite group $C:=\<g_0\>$.
+Consider the following counter example: Let $p$ be an odd prime and define $\G$ to be the group generated by $\{g_i: i \in \Z\}$ with relations:

+Here, the groups $\G_+= \<\g_i,i\in \N\>$ and $\G_-= \<\g_{-i},i\in \N\>$ are each isomorphic to $F_\8$, the free group on infinitely many generators and each commutes with the finite group $C:=\<g_0\>$.
 Let $K=C\G_\pm$ and $H = \G_\mp$.
 Then $K$, $H$, and $\G$ satisfy the hypotheses of property (wNbC).
 However, it is straightforward to verify that $H$ does not contain a finite index subgroup that commutes with $K$.
 Indeed, the required subgroup would be generated by the $p$th powers of the generators of $H$ and is therefore of infinite index. \emph{However, this is not a counter-example up to virtual isomorphism: taking the quotient by the central subgroup $C$ produces $\G_-\times \G_+$ which does have property (wNbC).}

 This group $\G$ is a ``universal"-type cover of the infinite extra-special group obtained by taking the quotient by the normal subgroup $[\G_-,\G_-][\G_+,\G_+]$, and is not finitely generated.
 Note though that the splitting necessary to deduce Property (wNbC) follows from \cite[Lemma 2.11]{BaderFurmanSauer} when the normal subgroup is in fact finitely generated. \end{example}